kenmckaba/rla/README.md

 ## amplify commands

-- amplify status // shows current state
+- amplify status -v // shows current state with details if the front and backend aren't in sync

 ### To create a new env: